 - Windows that regulate temperature and help protect migrating birds.
 Ceramic fritted glass in the large east-facing windows overlooking Scoville Park provide shading against the summer sun and reduce heat gain.
 And bird cutouts placed on the windows discourage migrating birds from flying into the clear glass.

 At 104,000 square feet, the Main Library is a three-story building with a partial fourth floor for building systems.
 Underneath the building is a parking garage containing 79 parking spaces, including four accessible spaces.
+Throughout the building, and at both branch libraries, there are more than 100 direct quotations.
+Chosen from world literature with a strong representation of Oak Park authors authors, the quotes are used as a unifying design feature among the three physical spaces.

 The Main Library is the culmination of design goals to create an important civic building that adds to the strong architectural heritage of Oak Park, reflects the diversity of the community, and minimizes the impact on the natural environment through the use of sustainable building materials and systems.